 One of the few characters to ever beat Calypso at his own game in Twisted Metal is Agent Shepard in Head-On.
 He doesn't make a wish.
 He doesn't do anything stupid.
 He wins the tournament, gets out of his car, and arrests Calypso outright.

 Subverted by Dragon Age II, as the same Justice, corrupted to Vengeance, seems a bit cynical about himself prevailing at all.
 And in the best-case ending of the game, no one can say that Justice was done.

-In Samurai Warriors 3, Kanetsugu Naoe's character focuses solely on justice, bordering Large Ham territories.
+In the Samurai Warriors series, Kanetsugu Naoe's character focuses solely on justice, bordering Large Ham territories.
 Most of his lines are about how sheer force of will can beat all odds and how "another has been slain in the name of JUSTICE!"